Himalaya

 Reading the Menu as a Document

-The editorial angle that matters most at Himalaya is not the room or the biography; it is the menu structure, and what that structure reveals about the restaurant's priorities.
+The editorial angle that matters most at Himalaya is the menu structure, and what that structure reveals about the restaurant's priorities.
 Pakistani and North Indian cooking traditions share significant overlap but diverge in ways that an attentive menu makes legible.
 Spice ratios, the treatment of slow-cooked meat preparations, the relative prominence of tandoor work versus stovetop technique, and the presence or absence of particular regional dishes all function as signals about where a kitchen's actual expertise sits.

 A menu that has been built honestly around a culinary tradition will show that tradition's internal logic.
 Dishes will reference each other.
 The bread program will make sense relative to the main dishes.
 The rice preparations will reflect the same flavor vocabulary as the curries.
 This kind of coherence is harder to achieve than it looks, and it is one of the reasons specialist critics return to restaurants like Himalaya when they might skip over louder, more expensively designed rooms.
 The menu, read carefully, tells you what the kitchen cares about.